Jamaican Nickel Tree

 They can be found growing on trees deep in the bushes of our community, as well as by the seaside.
 I wanted to take my own picture but it is so deep in the bushes that it is not possible for me to go there and that area is not very far from where I live.
 Someday after the trees are hewn, I might be able to take my very own pictures and to get a pod or two to get those nickels.

 It is still very clear in my mind, when as children, we never had any running water.
 We did not have the luxury of such things.
 Therefore, we depended on the rain as well as, we carried water from stand pipes that were placed at strategic sections along the streets in our community.
 This was one of our daily chores, outside of school hours of course.
 Our grandparents made sure of that.
-As a matter of fact, we had no other way of getting water
+As a matter of fact, we had no other way of getting water for household use.

 I still admired them for such natural and herbal approach to everything.
 Medicinal herbs were also an integral part of them.
 I inherited that side of them.